aws-neuron/aws-neuron-sdk/release-notes/torch/torch-neuronx/index.rst

 Summary
 ~~~~~~~

-Introducing the beta (experimental) release of Torch-Neuronx with PyTorch 2.0 and PJRT support.
+Introducing the beta release of Torch-Neuronx with PyTorch 2.0 and PJRT support.

 What's new in this release
 ~~~~~~~~~~~~~~~~~~~~~~~~~~